 UK law states that when travelling in taxis or private transfers, children under three may travel without a safety restraint in the rear of the vehicle if a child restraint system is not available.

 If you plan on taking a taxi in London, you will have a choice to make.
 We all know that travelling in a certified car seat while in a car is the safest thing for your baby.
 Are you willing to take the risk of having your baby in a car without a car seat?
 (We wouldn’t).

 Some taxi companies will have vehicles already equipped with car seats, but these must be requested and booked ahead of time.
-Uber does not provide car seats.
-Family Transfers and London Airport Transfer (not just for airport transfers) are two private transfer companies which readily offer service with car seats.
+Uber does not provide car seats, but you can read more about taking an Uber with a baby or toddler here.

 Transport for London (TfL) operates most of the public transportation systems within London.
 This service includes the Underground, the world famous red double-decker buses and the Thames Clipper river ferries.
 Given how walkable London is, you will likely use the Underground only if you need to go somewhere further afield.

 The London Underground (also fondly known as “the Tube”), is one of Europe’s busiest subway systems carrying roughly 1.3 billion passengers per year.
 Its 270 stations are located quite closely to each other, meaning there will almost always be a station nearby.
 The Underground’s eleven lines are identified by both a name and a color.

 The standard public transit ticket is good for use on all modes of public transportation and can be purchased at multilingual ticket machines at station entrances, tram stops or London Visitor Centres.
 The cost of a single ticket varies depending on the distance you are travelling – determine your fare here.